To improve the well-being of Pacific Island people and their families in Aoraki, using the fale model.

 Why Fale Pasifika O Aoraki began

-- To give support to pacific people in the region
+- To provide support to Pacific people in the region

-- To promote better living practices thru programmes & fono’s
+- To promote better living practices through programmes and fono’s